 x xY;z1,...zn x xY;zm|(mn)

-x(z1, ….zn) xY;z1,...znx xY;zm|(mn)
+x(z1, …zn) xY;z1,...znx xY;zm|(mn)

 This sentence is also true for m=0, and so we may infer:

-x(z1, ….zn) xY;z1,...znx xY
+x(z1, …zn) xY;z1,...znx xY

 And given the accepted assumption that the universal quantifier contains the existential quantifier, we may also add:

-x(z1, ….zn) xY;z1,...znx xY;zm|(mn)
+x(z1, …zn) xY;z1,...znx xY;zm|(mn)

-The reduction rule with its auxiliary sentences will be proven useful in our next discussions.
+The reduction rule with its auxiliary sentences will be proven useful in our subsequent discussions.
 I believe their bearings can be far-reaching for many other disciplines as well, and might also have practical applications.

 Intermezzo: Some general second-order characteristics

-Before we continue the main discussion I will present some definitions of second-order relations, i.e. concepts that capture concepts.
+Before we continue the main discussion, I will present some definitions of second-order relations, i.e. concepts that capture concepts.
 Most of the definitions are traditional and well known, and we need them for the sake of notation and the completeness of presentation.

 Reflexivity.
 The predicate reflexive will be denoted by RFLX and will be defined as follows: